haraka/haraka-plugin-limit/README.md

 - port (default: 6379)
 - db   (default: 0)

-If this section or any values are missing, the defaults from redis.ini are used.
+If this [redis] section or any values are missing, the defaults from redis.ini are used.

 ## concurrency

 When `[concurrency]max` is defined, it limits the maximum number of simultaneous connections per IP address.
-Connection attempts in excess of the limit are delayed for `disconnect_delay` seconds (default: 3) before being disconnected.
+Connection attempts in excess of the limit are optionally delayed before being disconnected.

-This works best in conjunction with a history / reputation database, so that one can assign very low concurrency (1) to bad or unknown senders and higher limits for reputable mail servers.
+This works well in conjunction with a history / reputation database, so that one can assign very low concurrency (1) to bad or unknown senders and higher limits for reputable mail servers.

 ### History